tyconsulting/blog.tyang.github.io/_posts/2015-06-10-collecting-configmgr-logs-to-microsoft-operation-management-suite-the-nice-way.md

 <strong>OpsMgr Limitations</strong>

-As we all know, OpsMgr provides a “Generic Text Log” event collection rule.
+As we all know, OpsMgr provides a "Generic Text Log" event collection rule.
 But unfortunately, this native event data source is not capable of accomplish what I am going to achieve here.
 <h3>NiCE Log File Management Pack</h3>
 NiCE is a company based in Germany.
 They offer a <a href="http://www.nice.de/log-file-monitoring-scom-nice-logfile-mp">free OpsMgr management pack for log file monitoring</a>.
 There are already many good blog articles written about this MP, I will not write an introduction here.
 If you have never heard or used it, please read the articles listed below, then come back to this post:

 <a href="http://stefanroth.net/2014/02/24/scom-2012-nice-log-file-library-mp-monitoring-robocopy-log-file/">SCOM 2012 – NiCE Log File Library MP Monitoring Robocopy Log File</a> – By Stefan Roth

-<span style="font-weight: normal;"><a href="http://thoughtsonopsmgr.blogspot.com.au/2015/05/nice-free-log-file-mp-regex-powershell.html">NiCE Free Log File MP &amp; Regex &amp; PowerShell: Enabling SCOM 2 Count LOB Crashes</a> – By Marnix Wolf</span>
+<span style="font-weight: normal;"><a href="http://thoughtsonopsmgr.blogspot.com.au/2015/05/nice-free-log-file-mp-regex-powershell.html">NiCE Free Log File MP & Regex & PowerShell: Enabling SCOM 2 Count LOB Crashes</a> – By Marnix Wolf</span>

 <span style="font-weight: normal;"><a href="http://kevingreeneitblog.blogspot.com.au/2015/06/scom-free-log-file-monitoring-mp-from.html">SCOM - Free Log File Monitoring MP from NiCE</a> –By Kevin Greene</span>